Lajonkairia lajonkairii: Distribution

 This clam is native to the coasts of the Indian, Philippines and Pacific Oceans from Pakistan and India north to China, Japan, Korea and the Kuril Islands.
 It has an extensive nonnative distribution, having been introduced accidentally and purposely as a commercially harvested edible clam.
 It is now permanently established in coastal ecosystems in many parts of the world.
 It is common along the Pacific coast of North America from British Columbia to California, where its original introduction was accidental.
 It can be found in Hawaii.
 It was first seeded in the waters of Europe in the 1970s, and there have been multiple introductions throughout the region.
 It has spread naturally in Western Europe over the decades, its adaptability allowing it to thrive in many coastal habitat types.
 It has been planted in Portugal, Spain, the United Kingdom, Italy, Germany, Morocco, Israel, and French Polynesia for the purposes of aquaculture.

 Habitat

 This burrowing clam is most abundant in subtropical and cooler temperate areas.
 It can be found in shallow waters in coarse sand, mud, and gravel substrates.
 It lives in the littoral and sublittoral zones.
 It burrows no more than 10 centimeters into the substrate.
 It sometimes lives in eelgrass beds.

 This species lives in many types of habitat, being found in the intertidal zone, brackish waters, & estuaries.
-It is best maintained at a constant salinity at 30 ppt (30 gms/liter) and between 15-18 degrees centigrade.
+It is best maintained at a constant salinity at 30 ppt (30 g/liter) and between 15-18 °C.